ZP-Z/NvClothVS2022/README.md

 * Collision detection and response suitable for animated characters
 * Low level interface with little overhead and easy integration

-This version is a customized version for buiding in Visual Studio 2022.
+This version is a customized version for building in Visual Studio 2022.

 Build
 -------------